Publishing listings to third party portal aggregators, such as XML2U

 - Mark the "Is Active" checkbox

-ApiNamesIgnored__ccan be created on the portal record to hold a comma separated list of API field names that will then be excluded from the feed.
-E.g:
+ApiNamesIgnored__c can be created (should it not already exist in Setup>Object Manager>Portal>Fields and Relationships) on the portal object to hold a comma separated list of listing-related API field names that will then be excluded from the feed:

-To publish your listings to a Portal Aggregator and thus your real estate portal, they will need to be prepared first.
+To publish your listings to a real estate portal (thus the "feed"), the listing layout will need to be prepared first.
 This entails:

 1. If you are on Propertybase Lightning (version 1.414 and above):